 The Indus Valley Civilisation was eventually destroyed by the aggressive barbarians as well as the nomadic tribes.
 These tribes came through the northern and north-western Passes of Bolan and Khyber, and through the Valleys of Hindu Kush.
 They came with their horses and crude weapons.

-They were also jealous of the settled lives, good protected settlements, and the highly productive agricultural practices they saw amongst the Indus Valley People.
+They were also jealous of the settled lives, well-protected settlements, and the highly productive agricultural practices they saw amongst the Indus Valley People.
 Without thinking, and in their attempts and eagerness to run over the native Indus Valley People, they senselessly destroyed and burnt the Indus Valley Settlements.